addff/2310-ITT440/10% Individual Assignment/NURHAMMISHA 2021106229/README.md

 4. **Streaming Data**: Bokeh supports streaming data, allowing you to update your visualizations in real time.
 This is useful for applications that require live data updates and monitoring.

+## EDITOR : CANOPY
+**What is Canopy?**

+Canopy is not an editor in the traditional sense; it is an integrated development environment (IDE) designed for scientific and data analysis in Python.
+Enthought, a scientific computing company, developed and maintained Canopy.
+The Canopy IDE provides a comprehensive and user-friendly environment for scientists, engineers, and data analysts to work with Python and various scientific libraries.

+**Canopy's features : **

+1. **Code Autocompletion :** Canopy editors may offer code autocompletion, suggesting code snippets, functions, and variable names as you type, which can improve coding efficiency.

+2. **Plugin Support :** Canopy editors can support plugins or extensions that add extra functionality, such as additional language support, debugging tools, and integrations with third-party services.

+3. **Syntax Highlighting :** Canopy text editors typically support syntax highlighting for various programming languages.
+This feature helps developers by visually distinguishing different elements of code, such as keywords, comments, and variables.

+4. **Search and Replace :** Text editors often include search and replace functionality to help users find specific code snippets and replace them with new content.